Introduction to profiling tools for AMD hardware#

 ../../_images/mca-diagram-example.png

-Figure 3: Omniperf memory chart analysis panel.
+Figure 3: rocprof-compute memory chart analysis panel.

 Radeon™ GPU Profiler#

 The Radeon™ GPU Profiler is a performance tool that can be used by traditional gaming and visualization developers to optimize DirectX 12 (DX12) and Vulkan™ for AMD RDNA™ hardware.
 The Radeon™ GPU Profiler (RGP) is a ground-breaking low-level optimization tool from AMD.
 It provides detailed timing information on Radeon™ Graphics using custom, built-in, hardware thread-tracing, allowing the developer deep inspection of GPU workloads.
-This unique tool generates easy to understand visualizations of how your DX12 and Vulkan™ games interact with the GPU at the hardware level.
+This unique tool generates easy-to-understand visualizations of how your DX12 and Vulkan™ games interact with the GPU at the hardware level.
 Profiling a game is both a quick and simple process using the Radeon™ Developer Panel together with the public display driver.

 AMD uProf#